-- 8.1 The general order of business for an ordinary meeting of the Council shall be:

-- 1. Opening meeting

-- 2. Prayer

-- 3. Acknowledgement of the Worimi People of Port Stephens

-- 4. Apologies and applications for a leave of absence by Councillors

-- 5. Confirmation of minutes

-- 6. Disclosures of interests

-- 7. Mayoral minute(s), if submitted

-- 8. Motions to close meeting to the public

-- 9. Reports to Council

-- 10. General Manager reports

-- 11. Notices of motions

-- 12. Rescission Motions

-- 13. Confidential matters

-- 14. Conclusion of the meeting

-- 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the Council if a motion to that effect is passed at that meeting.
+- 8.1 At a meeting of the Council, the general order of business is as fixed by resolution of the Council. - 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the Council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.